CHAPTER B:

 Partnerships with the private sector

 The humanitarian community has formed many innovative partnerships with the private sector, leveraging its local and industry expertise to strengthen emergency preparedness and response.
-This has become more important as the number of people affected by humanitarian crises continues to increase.
+This has become more important as the number of crisis-affected people continues to increase.
 Partnerships with private sector organizations may be in the form of financial contributions or in-kind support, often linked to their presence in a given country.
 Support often increases after a sudden-onset emergency, particularly a natural disaster.
-Private sector engagement in humanitarian settings is often coordinated through structures such as the Connecting Business initiative (CBi), the UN Global Compact and, in some countries, private sector participation in the HCT or clusters.
-The RC should be familiar with UN guidelines on cooperation with the private sector and ensure due diligence is conducted before partnerships are agreed.
-UN agencies, NGOs and Governments generally have focal points for private sector partnerships and respective due diligence processes.
+Private sector engagement in humanitarian settings is often coordinated through structures such as the Connecting Business initiative,70 the UN Global Compact71 and, in some countries, private sector participation in the HCT or clusters.

 Reporting Financial Support and Pipelines